-- 1 Constipation is increasingly common in childhood, often causing misery and discomfort to toddlers and families - 2 Healthcare professionals should take the condition seriously and show empathy towards the child and family - 3 Causes of constipation include pain on defaecation, fever and underhydration, poor or inadequate food, fibre and fluid intake, psychological problems and coercive toilet training - Treatment of constipation usually requires a combination of dietary, behavioural and medical interventions - 5 Diet and fluid management are important and can be a challenge.
+- 1 Constipation is increasingly common in childhood, often causing misery and discomfort to toddlers and families - 2 Healthcare professionals should take the condition seriously and show empathy towards the child and family - 3 Causes of constipation include pain on defaecation, fever and underhydration, poor or inadequate food, fibre and fluid intake, psychological problems and coercive toilet training - Treatment of constipation involves a laxative and a combination of dietary and behavioural interventions - 5 Diet and fluid management are important and can be a challenge.
 Parents need both practical and emotional support

-- 6 Behavioural intervention should include advice on toilet training - Z Laxatives should be used when other strategies have been shown not to work.
-They should be given in sufficient doses to be effective.
-Regular review of progress is vital - 8 If the bowel is loaded with faeces disimpaction of the bowel with laxatives is the essential first-line management - 9 Constipation can be prevented by attention to healthy eating, adequate fluid intake, exercise and sensible toilet training
+- 6 Behavioural intervention should include advice on toilet training - 7 Laxatives should be given in sufficient doses to be effective.
+Regular review of progress is vital - If the bowel is loaded with faeces disimpaction of the bowel with laxatives is the essential first-line management - 9 Constipation can be prevented by attention to healthy eating, adequate fluid intake, exercise and sensible toilet training

-WHAT IS Constipation?
+WHAT IS CONSTIPATION?

 Constipation is a collection of symptoms and signs, not a disease.
-It may be defined as 'abnormally delayed or infrequent passage of dry, hardened faeces often accompanied by straining and/or pain'.
-However the stools may not always be hard, particularly if constipation is associated with soiling.
+It may be defined as 'abnormally delayed or infrequent passage of dry, hardened faeces often accompanied by straining and/or pain'1.
+However the stools may not always be hard, particularly if constipation is associated with soiling2.